platipodium/vinos/doc/odd/paper.md

 ### Sensing and Interaction

 Boats sense the resource availability of each cell, as well as global fuel prices and port-dependent market prices.
-There is no **interaction** between boats.
+There is no direct **interaction** between boats.
 A feedback of the boats onto the cells by depleting their prey resource is foreseen but currently not implemented.

 ### Stochasticity
 Boats are distributed across harbors according to empirical data.
 Their assignation to one of the four clusters is stochastic within the empirical distribution.
 Physical data of the boats are stochastic within the empirical limits of their cluster.